qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ### 3. Increase employee engagement and commitment:
 [Gallup polls](https://www.gallup.com/workplace/468233/employee-engagement-needs-rebound-2023.aspx) show that only 32% of full- and part-time employees are now engaged in their workplace.
 What’s worse is that active disengagement increased by two percentage points from 2021 and four points from 2020.

 When you give employees clarity in direction through a detailed vision and strategy, you give them a shared purpose.
-Further, taking the Radical Product Thinking approach to prioritization and hypothesis-driven execution feels more fulfilling for employees because it leads to collective learning and seeing progress along the way as they deliver on a shared goal.
+And taking the Radical Product Thinking approach to prioritization and hypothesis-driven execution feels more fulfilling for employees because it leads to collective learning and seeing progress along the way as they deliver on a shared goal.

 To realize these benefits, you need to develop a product mindset in your organization, in other words, you need to transform from a product to a project mindset.

 <br>

 ## What is the difference between a project and a product mindset?
-Many organizations that are moving towards trying to be vision-driven, i.e. product-led, recognize the importance of product management and therefore change the title of project managers to product managers.
-But more than a title change, what’s needed is [training](https://www.radicalproduct.com/trainings/) to change the mindset and develop a new set of skills.
+Many organizations that want to be vision-driven, i.e. product-led, recognize the importance of product management and therefore change the title of project managers to product managers.
+But more than a title change, what’s needed is [training](https://www.radicalproduct.com/trainings/) to transform the mindset and develop a new set of skills.

 A project manager is passionate about delivering a set of features on time and on budget.
-In contrast, a product manager is passionate about creating a change that she envisions (she delivers features to make progress towards the vision, the features themselves are not the end goal).
+In contrast, a product manager is passionate about creating a change that she envisions (she delivers features to make progress towards the vision; the features themselves are not the end goal).
 The skills involved in project and product management are both important but the mindset of the project manager is fundamentally different from a product manager’s.

-The product mindset is a strategic way of thinking about your product as a way of creating the change you envision.
-It means having clarity about the change you envision and then systematically translating that into a strategy, a roadmap, and hypothesis-driven execution and measurement much like you read in the Marvel story above.
-The skills to take this step by step approach to see the need for change and make that a reality is essential if you want to be a vision-driven company.
-Building these skills across the organization is what product-led transformation is all about.
+The product mindset is a strategic way of thinking – it means thinking about your product as a mechanism to create change.
+It means having clarity about the change you want to bring about and then systematically translating that into a strategy, a roadmap, and hypothesis-driven execution and measurement much like you read in the Marvel story above.
+The skills to take this methodical approach is essential if you want to be a vision-driven company.
+Building these skills across the organization is the essence of product-led transformation.

 <br>